 The AirMini uses proprietary HMEs called HumidX/HumidX Plus capsules.
 These HMEs are shaped like circular discs and can only be connected to the AirMini via AirMini specific ResMed CPAP masks.
 In other words, if you’re not using one of the AirMini specific masks, you can’t use the HumidX and HumidX Plus HME capsules.

-The Breas Z2 Auto, on the other hand, uses the Z1/Z2 HME which is a traditional HME design that is compatible with all CPAP masks.
-You can, in fact, even use the Z1/Z2 HME with any CPAP machine, including the AirMini.
+The Breas Z2 Auto, on the other hand, uses the Universal Z1/Z2 HME which is compatible with all CPAP masks.
+This universal HME connects to your CPAP mask on one end and any standard non-heated CPAP hose on the other.

 Mask Compatibility